alok104/TestMerge2/README.md

 # simplesearch

-This project is used to search words in a directory
+This project is used to search words in all files under a directory

 # Steps
 1. Checkout the files